electrotype/thunderbird-addon-scriptable-notifications/README.md

 #### Scripts for the "`extended`" mode

-**Python - Payload logging - Connectionless**
+**Payload logging - Connectionless**

-Provided at: `scriptExamples/extendedMode/python-logging/script-connectionless.py`.
+Provided at: `scriptExamples/extendedMode/logging/script-connectionless.py`.

 This script is ideal as a base for a custom Python script using the `connectionless` option.